onpaws/homebrew-sgr/README.md

 # Homebrew Tap for `sgr`

-Intended for Homebrew users who might prefer it to [other install methods](https://www.splitgraph.com/docs/sgr-cli/installation).
+Intended for Mac Homebrew users.
+[Other install methods](https://www.splitgraph.com/docs/sgr-cli/installation) are available.

 # How to use

-This tap installs the binary version of `sgr`.
+This tap installs the binary multifile version of `sgr`.

 First, make sure you have [Homebrew](https://brew.sh/) installed.